Stage Write was created in 2011 by Paul T. Davies to

 Dr Paul T. Davies

 Dr. Paul T. Davies is a playwright, director and actor, and set up Stage Write in 2011.
 He has directed at the Edinburgh Fringe Festival, the Sherman Theatre, Cardiff and the New Wolsey Theatre, Ipswich, as well as the Mercury Theatre studio and the main stage (Living with Luke 2015).
 He wrote the Colchester history play Bury Me in Colchester Mud, Siege 1648, a site specific production staged to huge acclaim in 2016.
-Play Something performed at the Edinburgh Fringe Festival in 2017, and will run at the Drayton Arms, London, in September 2018, during which time Living with Luke will embark on it’s second UK tour.
-He recently played Trevor in Surprise, a play written for the Essex Against Domestic Abuse project, staged in Chelmsford Shopping Centre and on film for Caravan Theatre.
+Play Something performed at the Edinburgh Fringe Festival in 2017, and ran at the Drayton Arms, London, in September 2018.
+Living with Luke continues to be staged throughout the UK, raising money for autistic charities.
+In 2020, he performed the acclaimed play How We Love at the Vaults Festival, London.
+He played Trevor in Surprise, a play written for the Essex Against Domestic Abuse project, staged in Chelmsford Shopping Centre and on film for Caravan Theatre.
 His previous acting credits include The Tempest and Molly Sweeny for Father Hen Theatre, and he worked with Complicite in creating the audio soundtrack for The Encounter (Edinburgh International Festival 2015.)
 He also wrote Uninhabited for Footprints Theatre in Colchester in 2015.
 His PhD examined AIDS, Queer Theory and Theatrical Discourses 1983-94, and he has lectured in theatre for over 25 years.
 At the University of Derby he was member of the team that won the Times Higher Education Award for Excellence and Innovation in the Arts 2013.

 Ben is well known to Stage Write audiences for his role as Luke in the play Living With Luke, from the Mercury Studio to the main stage and then a national tour- and continuing!
 He is reprising his role as younger F in Play Something at the Drayton Arms Theatre, London, in 2018 following the Edinburgh Fringe run in 2017.
 He played Joshua Barnes in Bury Me in Colchester Mud in 2016.
 He originated the role of Gabe in Shedding Skin in 2013, and in the 2018 revival played the role of Luke, and is a graduate of The International School of Screen Acting drama school in London.